wabicai/hardware-sdk-docs/transport-recipes/web-usb.md

 ## Step 4.
 User authorization (chooser dialog with official filter)

+Important: Must be triggered by a user gesture (e.g., clicking a button) due to Chrome security restrictions; automatic device discovery is not allowed before permission.

 Use the ONEKEY_WEBUSB_FILTER filters so the chooser only shows supported devices.

 ```tsx